 Funds from pending donations won’t show in your withdrawal summary.
 Please wait a few days for them to appear, and if they still do not show as scheduled, feel free to contact our team.

-Separate from a platform fee, there is a standard transaction fee to cover credit card processing and the safe transfer of funds.
+While there is no cost to an organizer to set up a personal fundraiser, in the US, Canada, Australia, the UK, and most major European countries, there is a standard transaction fee to cover credit and debit card processing and the safe transfer of funds.

 If you receive your first withdrawal, and it is much less than what you expected to receive, this is due to donation processing times, and not because GoFundMe is deducting additional fees.
 You will receive the full amount of your funds in additional withdrawals after standard transaction fees have been deducted.